dashingsoft/pyarmor/src/README.rst

 Pyarmor
 =======

-Pyarmor is a command line tool used to import or run encrypted python scripts.
-Only by a few extra files, pyarmor can run and imported encrypted files in the normal python environments.
+Pyarmor is a command line tool used to import or run obfuscated python scripts.
+Only by a few extra files, pyarmor can run and imported obfuscated files in the normal python environments.

-Pyarmor just likes an enhancement which let python could run or import encrypted files.
+Pyarmor just likes an enhancement which let python could run or import obfuscated files.

 Main Features
 -------------

-- Run encrypted script or import encrypted module
+- Run obfuscated script or import obfuscated module
-- Run or import encrypted compiled python files (.pyc, .pyo)
-- Mixed encrypted files with normal python files.
-- Expire encrypted files
+- Expire obfuscated files
-- Bind encrypted files to harddisk, mac address, ip etc.
+- Bind obfuscated files to harddisk, mac address, ip address etc.

 Support Platforms
 -----------------

 - Python 2.5, 2.6, 2.7 and Python3

-- Prebuilt Platform: win32, win_amd64, linux_i386, linux_x86_64, darwin_x86_64, Raspberry Pi, Banana Pi
+- Prebuilt Platform: win32, win_amd64, linux_i386, linux_x86_64, darwin_x86_64

+- Embeded Platform: Raspberry Pi, Banana Pi, ts-4600

 The core of Pyarmor is written by C, the only dependency is libc.
 So it's easy to build for any other platform, even for embeded system.
-Contact <jondy.zhao@gmail.com> if you'd like to run encrypted scripts in other platform.
+Contact <jondy.zhao@gmail.com> if you'd like to run obfuscated scripts in other platform.

+The latest platform-depentent library could be found `here <http://pyarmor.dashingsoft.com/downloads/platforms>`_

 Installation
 ------------